2021 Tampa Bay Buccaneers–New England Patriots game: Fourth quarter

 Mac Jones threw a 1-yard touchdown pass to wide receiver Jonnu Smith on the first play of the fourth quarter, returning the lead to the Patriots 14–13.
 With running backs Leonard Fournette and Ronald Jones the leading rushers on the night, Tampa Bay's more balanced offense again drove into the red zone, but had to again settle for a field goal.
-With under 8 minutes left in regulation, Succop kicked another field field goal to give Tampa Bay the lead at 16–14.
+With under 8 minutes left in regulation, Succop kicked another field goal to give Tampa Bay the lead at 16–14.

-Wide receiver Jakobi Meyers caught a 21-yard reception, then executed a Flea flicker pass to receiver Nelson Agholor, setting the Patriots up at the Tampa Bay 8-yard line.
+Wide receiver Jakobi Meyers caught a 21-yard reception, then executed a double reverse pass to receiver Nelson Agholor, setting the Patriots up at the Tampa Bay 8-yard line.
 The Buccaneers defense stiffened, and the Patriots had to settle for a field goal, and a 17–16 lead.
 Tampa Bay took over with 4:34 remaining in regulation.
 A pass interference penalty on the Patriots advanced Tampa Bay to the New England 44-yard line.
 The drive stalled at the 30-yard line, and Succop kicked the go-ahead field goal as the game hit the two-minute warning.

 Trailing 19–17, Mac Jones drove the Patriots into Tampa Bay territory, aided by a pass interference call on safety Jordan Whitehead.
 With heavy rain now falling, New England faced a 3rd & 3 at the Tampa Bay 37.
 Mac Jones' pass was batted down at the line of scrimmage by linebacker Lavonte David, bringing up fourth down.
 With 59 seconds left in regulation, in a driving rain, New England placekicker Nick Folk's 56-yard field attempt hit the left upright and fell no good.
 Tampa Bay ran out the clock, and beat the Patriots for the first time since 2000.